📋 Quick Summary

 Complete Bill of Materials for the OmObi Robot Car

-Below is the complete bill of materials for this DIY Bluetooth controlled car Arduino project.
-Most components are widely available online or in electronics starter kits.
+Here is the bill of materials for this DIY Bluetooth controlled car Arduino project.
+You can find most of these parts online or in electronics starter kits.

 Step 1: Mounting the Motors and Wheels

-The first step in building the OmObi robot car is mounting the DC motors and wheels to the chassis.
+The first thing you need to do when building the OmObi robot car is mount the DC motors and wheels to the chassis.

 Attach the Motors

-Use screws and nuts to secure the four DC motors to the 3D-printed motor mounts.
+Start by using screws and nuts to secure the four DC motors to the 3D-printed motor mounts.
 Make sure the motor shafts point outward and that all four motors are oriented the same way so the wheels spin in the expected direction.
-If you do not have 3D-printed mounts, you can use metal L-brackets or hot glue as a temporary solution.
+If you do not have 3D-printed mounts, you can also use metal L-brackets or hot glue as a temporary fix.

 Mount the Wheels

-Press the wheels onto the motor shafts.
-Ensure they are firmly attached and spin freely without rubbing on the chassis or each other.
+Next, press the wheels onto the motor shafts.
+Make sure they are firmly attached and spin freely without rubbing on the chassis or each other.

 Step 2: Mounting the Arduino and Motor Shield